Master of Science in Nursing

-The Master of Science in Nursing offers concentrations in Nursing Education, Nursing Administration, Nursing Informatics, and Family Nurse Practitioner.
+The Master of Science in Nursing offers concentrations in Nursing Education and Family Nurse Practitioner.

 Students who have received a M.S.N. are eligible to apply for a Post-Master’s Certificate.
 Post-Masters Certificates are available in Family Nurse Practitioner, Nursing Administration, and Nursing Education.
 A post-master’s applicant must have a minimum of a 3.0 on a 4.0 scale in the Master’s degree.
 The Bachelor’s degree GPA will also be considered.
 Post Master’s students choosing the FNP option will be required to provide proof of completion of Advanced Pathophysiology (3 credit hours), Advanced Pharmacology (3 credit hours), and Advanced Physical Assessment (3/1 credit hours).
 If the student has not successfully completed the required courses, or the courses taken are not comparable to those required by the MSN program at APSU, the student will be required to complete those before beginning the clinical components of the curriculum.